maximelefrancois86/aws-cloud-lab3/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to aws-cloud-lab3's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+The **project** represents a classic Web-Queue-Worker architecture (Microsoft, 2021).
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The core components of this architecture are a web front end that serves client requests, and a worker that performs resource-intensive tasks, long-running workflows, or batch jobs.
+The client communicates with the worker through message queues via the web front end.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.